 However, you can keep the GPS signal active.
 To do this you need to install a GPS app.
 We recommend Connected GPS.
 It's a simple app and does the trick.
 Bear in mind that doing this could result in reduced battery life.

 With GPS Essentials, you can diagnose whether a poor GPS signal is due to a hardware or software issue.
 In the GPS Essentials main menu, tap Satellites, then watch (with some amazement) your phone connecting to satellites around the earth.

 If no satellites appear, then this could be due to interference from metallic objects around you, your smartphone case, or your GPS hardware not working properly.
 If satellites do appear, but your GPS is still out of whack, then this is a software issue, and you should refer to the other tips in this article to help you.

 Sometimes your device will get 'stuck' on certain GPS satellites, even if they’re not within range, causing it not to work properly.
 To fix this, you can use an app like GPS Status & Toolbox to clear your GPS data and to start connecting to satellites from scratch.

 In the app, tap anywhere on the screen, then tap the menu icon and hit Manage A-GPS state.
 Tap Reset, then when that's finished go back into the Manage A-GPS state menu and tap Download.
-Your GPS data should now be refreshed, and if it starts playing up again then just repeat this process.
+Your GPS data should now be refreshed.
+If it starts playing up again just repeat this process.

 If your smartphone GPS is no longer sufficient it might be worthwhile for you to purchase an external receiver.
-This can be coupled with the smartphone via Bluetooth and recharge with the same charger.
+It can be paired to the smartphone via Bluetooth.
 On Amazon, the Garmin GLO GPS receiver costs around $100.
-Click the link below to pick it up.
+Click the link below to check it out.